-Islamic oppression, blended with dictatorial paranoia:
+Islamic oppression, blended with Dictatorial paranoia:

-Sharia law in its civil and administrative dimension was fully implemented even before Brunei's independence in 1984.
+Sharia law in its civil and administrative dimension, was fully implemented even before Brunei's independence in 1984.
 The government has offered incentives to prospective converts to Islam (especially from indigenous communities) including help with housing and welfare.
 Family members and neighbors can easily create trouble for converts to Christianity by reporting them to the security department (the KDN), which is frequently happening.
 A government body, the Malay Islamic Monarchy Supreme Council, seeks to spread MIB philosophy and ensure it is enshrined in the nation's laws and policies.
+The government offers incentives to prospective converts to Islam, especially those from indigenous communities.